fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/New-AzureAffinityGroup.md

 ```

 ## DESCRIPTION
-The **New-AzureAffinityGroup** cmdlet creates an azure_2 affinity group in the current azure_2 subscription.
+The **New-AzureAffinityGroup** cmdlet creates an Azure affinity group in the current Azure subscription.

-An affinity group puts your services and their resources together in an azure_2 datacenter.
+An affinity group puts your services and their resources together in an Azure datacenter.
 The affinity group groups members together for optimal performance.
 Define affinity groups at the subscription level.
 Your affinity groups are available to any subsequent cloud services or storage accounts that you create.